ctfpilot/ctfp/README.md

 #### The CLI tool does not seem to support my setup

-The CLI tool is designed to cover a wide range of deployment scenarios, but it may be that your specific setup require some custom setup in each Terraform component.
+The CLI tool is designed to cover a wide range of deployment scenarios, but it may be that your specific setup requires some customization in each Terraform component.

 Each component is located in its own directory, and can be deployed manually using OpenTofu/terraform commands.